wgseligman/GramsSim/README.md

    - [QT4](https://www.qt.io/)

-At Nevis, the approach that fully worked on [CentOS 7][5] was to install recent versions of C++, cmake, ROOT, Geant4, and HepMC3 by compiling them from source.
+At Nevis, the approach that fully worked on [CentOS 7][5] was to install recent versions of C++, cmake, ROOT, Geant4, HepMC3, cfitsio, and healpix_cxx by compiling them from source.
 There was no need to recompile xerces-c, OpenGL, and QT4; the CentOS 7 development packages were sufficient:

     sudo yum -y install freeglut-devel xerces-c-devel \